Home

 Long-time instructor working in high schools and with expertise serving women with mobility or visual disabilities.

 Wen-Do Women’s Self-Defence acknowledges that the training we provide takes place on unceded Indigenous lands across Canada and beyond.
-We honour and respect the traditional caretakers of these lands, and are committed to an anti-oppression analysis in our classes.
+We honour and respect the traditional caretakers of these lands and are committed to an anti-oppression analysis in our classes.